Hacking Chinese

 The best free Chinese listening resources for beginner, intermediate and advanced learners

 Some of the resources listed here have premium content.
-However, my evaluation for the purpose of this article is based solely on content that’s freely available.
+However, the evaluations I’ve done in this article are based solely on freely available content.
 Creating good listening content, especially for beginners, is not easy, so many of the best resources will inevitably cost money.

 These are the best resources I know of!
 I will update this article with better resources if I can find them.
 If you know of a good one I haven’t mentioned here, please leave a comment below!